paraskevasleivadaros/foldingathome.org/README.md

 ```
 This should show you the status of the Folding@home client, including whether it is running, what work unit it is processing, and more.
 If everything is set up correctly, you should be able to start contributing to Folding@home immediately.

-CPU Usage should be 100% if everything is setup correctly:
+CPU usage should be 100% if everything is setup correctly:
 ```shell
 top
 ```